study-ORCATech-cloud/learn-and-earn-fork/docs/README.md

-# ORCATech Learning Platform Documentation 📚
+# LabDojo Learning Platform Documentation 📚

-Welcome to the comprehensive documentation for the ORCATech Learning Platform.
+Welcome to the comprehensive documentation for the LabDojo Learning Platform.
 This documentation is organized into categories to help you find exactly what you need, whether you're a contributor, content creator, or platform administrator.

 ## 📖 Complete Documentation Index